rodrigo-arenas/scikit-pipes/README.rst

 Scikit-Pipes
 ############

-Scikit-Learn useful pre-defined Pipelines Hub.
+Scikit-Learn practical pre-defined Pipelines Hub.

 This package is still at an experimental stage.